androidthings/sample-usbenum/README.md

 USB Enumerator Sample
 =====================
-This application demonstrates accessing the `UsbManager` Android API from within and Android Things application.
+This application demonstrates accessing the `UsbManager` Android API from within an Android Things application.
 The sample application iterates over all the USB devices discovered by the host and prints their interfaces and endpoints.

 Pre-requisites